-- 5.1 Upon receipt of a medical diagnosis that a staff member has a Category II communicable disease, the superintendent responsible for human resources shall inform the local Medical Health Officer of the situation.
-The Medical Health Officer shall be requested to consult with the staff member's attending physician. - 5.2 Dissemination of information regarding the affected staff member shall be determined by the patient's physician.
-Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the staff member. - 5.3 A staff member infected with a Category II communicable disease shall not be prevented from working for the Division except on the recommendation of the Director, following consultation with the Medical Health Officer and the staff member's attending physician. - 6 Students: - 6.1 Upon receipt of a medical diagnosis that a student who is enrolled or seeking enrolment in the School Division has a communicable disease, the appropriate superintendent shall consult with the Local Medical Health Officer.
-The Medical Health Officer shall be requested to consult with the student's parent(s) or guardian(s) and the attending physician. - 6.2 Dissemination of information regarding the infected pupil shall be determined in consultation with the local Medical Officer or the Medical Health Office nurse responsible for Communicable Diseases.
-Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the parent or guardian. - 6.3 A student infected with a Category II communicable disease shall not be excluded from the regular educational program except on the recommendation of the Director following consultation with the Medical Health Officer and the student's attending physician. - 6.4 When an infected student is excluded from school, every attempt shall be made to provide an alternate educational program.
-Decisions regarding appropriate educational settings shall be made on a case by case basis. - 7.
-Precautions: - 7.1 The principal shall review with teachers appropriate ways of educating all students about the proper ways of dealing with potentially infectious agents, and specifically in standard (universal) precautions against exposure to blood and body fluids.
-In each school a definite plan shall be articulated by the principal so that all students and all other staff in the building on a regular basis, will know the expected means of dealing with potentially infectious body fluids such as blood, vomit, or other secretions.
+- 7.2 Upon receipt of a medical diagnosis that a student who is enrolled or seeking enrolment in the School Division has a communicable disease, the appropriate superintendent shall consult with the Local Medical Health Officer.
+The Medical Health Officer shall be requested to consult with the student's parent(s) or guardian(s) and the attending physician. - 7.2 Dissemination of information regarding the infected pupil shall be determined in consultation with the local Medical Officer or the Medical Health Office nurse responsible for Communicable Diseases.
+Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the parent or guardian. - 7.3 A student infected with a Category II communicable disease shall not be excluded from the regular educational program except on the recommendation of the Director following consultation with the Medical Health Officer and the student's attending physician. - 7.4 When an infected student is excluded from school, every attempt shall be made to provide an alternate educational program.
+Decisions regarding appropriate educational settings shall be made on a case by case basis.

+8. Precautions:

+8.1 The principal shall review with teachers appropriate ways of educating all students about the proper ways of dealing with potentially infectious agents, and specifically in standard (universal) precautions against exposure to blood and body fluids.
+In each school a definite plan shall be articulated by the principal so that all students and all other staff in the building on a regular basis, will know the expected means

-- 7.2 As a matter of course, open lesions on an individual who requires attention shall be covered using established first-aid procedures. - 7.3 Any caregiver shall avoid unprotected exposure to blood or body fluids by taking adequate precautions (e.g. wearing rubber gloves, etc.). - 7.4 A supply of disposable gloves will be distributed by the Education Centre to all schools and kept in a place designated by the principal so that they are available to be worn when needed by a caregiver. - 7.5 Gloves must be worn if open lesions are present on the hands of any caregiver.
+- of dealing with potentially infectious body fluids such as blood, vomit, or other secretions. - 8.2 As a matter of course, open lesions on an individual who requires attention shall be covered using established first-aid procedures. - 8.3 Any caregiver shall avoid unprotected exposure to blood or body fluids by taking adequate precautions (e.g. wearing rubber gloves, etc.). - 8.4 A supply of disposable gloves will be distributed by the Education Centre to all schools and kept in a place designated by the principal so that they are available to be worn when needed by a caregiver. - 8.5 Gloves must be worn if open lesions are present on the hands of any caregiver.
 These gloves must be immediately disposed of by discarding them into a plastic bag, along with any materials used in the clean-up of a spill of body fluids, if that material has not been satisfactorily disposed of by flushing into a school's sewage system.
-In any event, the soiled gloves and residue from the clean up will be sealed in a plastic bag and placed, by the staff (not a student) or a custodian, in an appropriate place for refuse collection. - 7.6 Good hand-washing, using hot water and soap shall be an established practice for all caregivers, staff and students. - 7.7 Any soiled surfaces shall be cleaned with a disinfectant such as Javex, or its equivalent, diluted one part bleach to nine parts water. - 7.8 Whenever possible, disposable towels or tissues shall be used in the clean up. - 7.9 Mops shall be rinsed in a solution of disinfectant as indicated in No. 8 above (or Hydrox).
+In any event, the soiled gloves and residue from the clean up will be sealed in a plastic bag and placed, by the staff (not a student) or a custodian, in an appropriate place for refuse collection. - 8.6 Good hand-washing, using hot water and soap shall be an established practice for all caregivers, staff and students. - 8.7 Any soiled surfaces shall be cleaned with a disinfectant such as Javex, or its equivalent, diluted one part bleach to nine parts water. - 8.8 Whenever possible, disposable towels or tissues shall be used in the clean up. - 8.9 Mops shall be rinsed in a solution of disinfectant as indicated in No. 8 above (or Hydrox).
 Disinfected and rinsed mops shall be stored dry rather than being left in a solution.

-Reference: Section 85, 87, 109, 141, 175, 178, 190, 231, The Education Act, 1995 Public Health Act
+Reference: Section 85, 87, 109, 141, 175, 178, 190, 231, The Education Act, 1995Public Health Act